Brittain Dining Hall: History

 The building cost $418,000 to construct and was designed by the architects Bush-Brown & Gailey.
 Brittain Dining Hall was renovated in 1964, 1999, 2002, and again in summer 2007.

 During the 2007 heatwave, Brittain Dining Hall went trayless to conserve water due to Atlanta, Georgia's severe water shortage.

+Brittain Dining Hall was closed in Fall 2024 due to looming safety issues.
+Renovations are anticipated to cost over $10 million and include work on electrical issues, lighting, and flooring.

 Architecture

 Brittain is based around two large wings that serve as dining areas.
 Patrons enter from the western entrance and serve themselves via the buffet.
 In between the two wings there is a staircase that leads up to a lobby, which overlooks the two wings and leads to the President's Dining Room.
-The President's Dining Room looks out on to the western lawn of Brittain, and was originally designed for serving the Institute's president and visiting dignitaries but was eventually converted to a dining area.
-In recent years however, there has once more been a restriction on the use of this second floor dining area because of the tendency of the Institute's students to put new meaning to "food on the fly".
+The President's Dining Room looks out on to the western lawn of Brittain, and was originally designed for serving the institute's president and visiting dignitaries but was eventually converted to a dining area.
+In recent years however, there has once more been a restriction on the use of this second floor dining area because of the tendency of the institute's students to put new meaning to "food on the fly".

 The southern wing is highlighted by a large stained glass window designed by Julian Harris.
-The window was dedicated to Georgia Tech graduating classes of 1928-1932.
+The window was dedicated to Georgia Tech graduating classes of 1928–1932.
 The entrance is marked by a Georgia School of Technology floor seal showing the age of Brittain Hall.

 The back of Brittain dubbed "Brittain Rec" serves as the laundromat and meeting place for the Freshman Experience Program.
 Brittain Rec is divided into a Buzz Card activated laundry room, BuzzBy, East Side Market, and a ballroom for events.